eclipseisoffline/dimensionleveldata/README.md

 # Dimension Level Data

-This branch contains the 1.21+1 port of the mod.
+This branch contains the 1.20.1 port of the mod (no longer updated).
 See the main branch for the full README.